-Surface Mount Device: Abbreviated as SMD, it is an active or passive device designed to be soldered to the surface of a printed circuit board.
+Surface Mount Device (SMD): Abbreviated as SMD, it is an active or passive device designed to be soldered to the surface of a printed circuit board.

-Temperature: Refers to the minimum and maximum temperatures that a given component can operate at while still meeting all specifications unless otherwise noted.
+Temperature: Refers to the minimum and maximum temperatures that a given component can operate at while still meeting the specifications unless otherwise noted.

-Termination: Also known as Load, terminations are used at the end of a transmission line and are designed to absorb RF power with very little reflection, effectively termination the line.
+Termination (Load): Are used at the end of a transmission line and are designed to absorb RF power with very little reflection, effectively terminating the line.

 Time Delay: The slope of the phase versus the frequency curve.
 In a loose sense, this is the time it takes a designated point in a wave to pass through a filter.
 It is also called envelope delay.